YibaiMeng/PersonalWebsite/_posts/2017-10-21-Green-Function-Method-and-reciporcity.md

 Well, not all boundary problems are *that* diffcult to solve!
 Boundary problems that only include point charges are (a tiny bit) easier.
 For example, there's the method of images that we could make use of.
 So, could we utilize the results of point charge problem and apply them to general situations?
 The answer is an absolute yes!

 ## Dirac's delta function
-To describe the charge density of point charges, we invent the Dirac delta *function*:
+To describe the charge density of point charges, we introduce the Dirac delta *function*:
 $$
 \delta(x) = 0
 $$